GNOME/gnome-builder/doc/DESIGN.md

 ~/.config/gnome-builder/scripts/*.js might be loaded into the context using `IdeScript` to register custom commands.

-### IdeDevice, IdeDeviceProvider, and IdeDeviceManager
+### IdeDevice, IdeDeviceProvider and IdeDeviceManager

 `IdeDevice` represents a device that can run software.